 The company has completed a large number of projects with construction revenue continuing to increase.
-In particular the company has been working on Badhams Bridge (Clandeboye), Radius Healthcare (Timaru), The Cairns Subdivision (Tekapo), and a large number of local authority projects for Dunedin City, Clutha, Central Otago, Waitaki, Waimate and Timaru Districts.
+In particular the company has been working on Badhams Bridge (Clandeboye), Radius Healthcare (Timaru), The Cairns Subdivision (Tekapo), Lochinver Subdivision (Tekapo), Milford Bridges for NZTA and a large number of local authority projects for Dunedin City, Clutha, Central Otago, Waitaki, Waimate and Timaru Districts.